Skip to main content

 Malicious dependency findings are treated as critical severity findings.

-If you have set up your Supply Chain policies to block with this condition, malicious dependency findings block a PR or MR in the same way as any other Supply Chain finding.
+If you set up your Supply Chain policies to block critical severity findings, malicious dependency findings block a PR or MR in the same way as any other Supply Chain finding.

 View malicious dependencies

-Malicious dependencies appear in Supply Chain > Vulnerabilities, alongside other Supply Chain findings.
+Malicious dependencies appear in the Supply Chain tab, alongside other Supply Chain findings.
 They are denoted by the MAL badge.

 Malicious dependency finding with badge Figure.
 A malicious dependency finding.